 - Revenue Jersey may have the authority to commence proceedings to wind up the company

 - Revenue Jersey is obliged to exchange information with competent authorities of appropriate European Union member states or states in which the companies are incorporated

-With almost 13,300 skilled finance workers, from fund administrators to depositaries, lawyers and non-executive directors, Jersey can provide significant depth of experience locally across all asset classes.
+With over 13,500 skilled finance workers, from fund administrators to depositaries, lawyers and non-executive directors, Jersey can provide significant depth of experience locally across all asset classes.

 Jersey already hosts almost 130 asset managers with full substantive office presence on the Island, as well as offering risk and portfolio management expertise, and comprehensive administrative services to those managers requiring operational support on the ground.